 Seven years after breaking the color barrier in 1950, she established herself as champion by winning both Wimbledon and the U.S. championship in both 1957 and 1958.
 In 1959 she retired from amateur tennis, played exhibition tennis, appeared in movies, recorded an album, and published her biography, I Always Wanted to Be Somebody.

-In 1964 she became a professional golfer.
-Gibson was the first black woman to hold an LPGA player’s card, thus breaking the color barrier in two of the most socially elite sports.
-Often she was the first woman of color to compete for championships on private golf courses.
-She married in 1965.
+In 1964 at the age of 37 she became a professional golfer.
+Gibson was the first black woman to hold a Ladies Professional Golf Association (LPGA) player’s card, thus breaking the color barrier in two of the most socially elite sports.
+She still battled racism, however.
+For example, the Beaumont Country Club in Texas agreed to let her play the course, but wouldn’t allow her to use the clubhouse or the bathrooms.

-In later years, Gibson served as a professional tennis teacher and coach as well as the program director for a racquet club and athletic commissioner for the state of New Jersey.
+Gibson married in 1965.
+In later years, she served as a professional tennis teacher and coach as well as the program director for a racquet club and athletic commissioner for the state of New Jersey.
 In 1994, Gibson suffered a stroke that left her confined to her home.
 She died in 2003 in her home city of East Orange, New Jersey.

 Among Althea Gibson’s many honors were the Associated Press Woman Athlete of the Year (1957 – 1958), National Tennis Hall of Fame (1971), Black Athletes Hall of Fame, International Tennis Hall of Fame (1971), and the International Women’s Sports Hall of Fame (1980).
 Gibson served as an inspiration for others such as Zina Garrison, Venus Williams, and Serena Williams.
 The way was paved for black men, too.
 Arthur Ashe felt that Gibson set the stage for his own later triumphs on the court.